Princeton Public Library, Illinois: 2000 to present – Looking toward the future

 In August 2000 the Building Site Committee recommended that the board pursue library expansion at a new site.
 Over the next two years the board would consider more than 10 sites for the new Princeton Library.

 In August and September 2002 complaints were filed with Office of Civil Rights, U.S. Department of Education against the library for lack of handicapped accessibility.

 In July 2004, the Matson Public Library board selected a new site for the library that consisted of five acres and was located north of East Central Avenue and east of Fifth Street.
 They employed Burnidge-Cassell Associates to begin preliminary drawings.
 Once again the referendum failed.

 In March 2006, Princeton voters were once again asked to vote on a $2 million referendum which would provide money necessary to buy and remodel the former Eagles/BOGO building into a modern library.

 This time the referendum passed and the bidding process began for contractors to undertake the remodeling process.

 In August 2006 the library board began a capital campaign to raise $600,000 from private funds to help finance the building project that was estimated at $3 million.

-On July 21, 2007 the Matson Public Library closed and reopened at its new location on Peru Street.
-Once again, for the second time in the history of the library, it took the name of Princeton Public Library and on August 1, 2007 the newly remodeled building opened its doors offering a fully accessible library with abundant parking space, a spacious library.
+On July 21, 2007, the Matson Public Library closed and reopened at its new location on Peru Street.
+Once again, for the second time in the history of the library, it took the name of Princeton Public Library and on August 1, 2007, the newly remodeled building opened its doors offering a fully accessible library with abundant parking space, a spacious library.

 Current library

-Currently, the Princeton Public Library employs one full-time Director and two full-time librarians.
-The Princeton Public Library also employs nine part-time librarians.
+Currently, the Princeton Public Library employs one full-time Director and three full-time librarians.
+The Princeton Public Library also employs ten part-time librarians.
 The Library Board consists of nine members.
 Friends of the Library is a volunteer organization that both assists library staff, delivers to home-bound patrons, and raises funds to aid the library with purchases of technology, equipment, and programs.
 Princeton Public Library houses a collection of over 60,000 items, and is able to order from 8 million items from more than 250 library locations through PRAIRIECAT.
 Princeton Public Library cardholders may also check out e-books and digital audio books through Online Media of Northern Illinois.

 The library offers a wide variety of services which includes lamination, microfilm readers, fax service, online catalogs, magnifying readers, free Wi-Fi throughout the building, and a drive-up book drop.
 The library provides federal and state tax forms.

 The library has housed a wide range of programs and exhibits which includes, "Art & Architecture In Illinois Libraries","Bookstock: 6 Days of Music & Memories, "A Remembrance: Cherry Mine 1909, "From Both Sides: An Exhibit of Artists & Their Admirers, and a traveling Smithsonian exhibit, "Between Fences".
 From November 18 through December 29, 2012, the library hosted its second traveling Smithsonian exhibit, "Journey Stories."

 In July 2010, The Library Cafe was added.
-The cafe employs four part-time baristas.
+The cafe employs two part-time baristas.